 Map of Yellowstone and Grand Teton Itinerary

 Below you will find a map of all the Yellowstone to Grand Teton road trip stops mentioned in this guide, as well as some nearby places to explore.
-I also have a guide about how to plan a national parks trip that goes into detail about creating one of these maps for yourself, if that interests you.
+You can learn how to create a map like this for your next road trip in my guide about how to plan a national parks trip!

 Yellowstone and Grand Teton National Park are quite remote, but they have a lot of really great things to see nearby.
 Some that are within driving distance and worth checking out if you have extra time for your trip:

 - Togwatee Pass – Short detour from northern parts of Grand Teton, beautiful mountain views.